 - The Innovation Test: The software must be innovative; that is, it is intended to be unique or novel and to differ significantly from prior software implementations or methods.

 - The Commercial Availability Test: The software must not be commercially available.
-No currently available software could be used for the intended purpose without significant modifications that meet the requirements in (a) and (b).
+No currently available software could be used for the intended purpose without significant modifications that meet the requirements in the first two tests.